reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 [^colab]: After all, I do experiments on a single free [Google Colaboratory][google_colab] GPU.
 [^greedy_decoding]: The output token with the highest probability is chosen at each decoding time step.
 This is in contrast to methods such as [beam search][beam_search].
 [^baseline_results]: [Saxton et. al.][mathematics_dataset_paper]'s baseline does not show explicit scores per category, only a bar graph.
 These scores were obtained by estimating the value from the bar graph.
+[^low_variation_lang]: In fact, this was a deliberate choice by Saxton et. al., as their stated goal was to separate mathematical reasoning from language understanding.

 [google_colab]: https://colab.research.google.com/
 [mathematics_dataset]: https://github.com/deepmind/mathematics_dataset/